Thomas G. de Jong

 For my research I mainly use Python.
 I have worked on a couple of mechanical and material science problems in collaboration with industry, and I am always on the look for new collaborations.

-My position(s) will end in February 2027 although I am in the loop for many jobs I still would be very grateful if you could contact me for any research job openings that fit my profile.
+My position(s) will end beginning of March 2027 although I am in the loop for many jobs I still would be very grateful if you could contact me for any research job openings that fit my profile.

-I am an organizer of the Kanazawa Analysis Seminar KAS and Differential Equations for Data Science seminar DEDS, if you want to join our seminar mailingslist click here.
+I am an organizer of the Differential Equations for Data Science seminar DEDS, if you want to join our seminar mailingslist click here.
+I am also an organizer of the Dynamical systems Study Group.
+This is an online open study group, please contact me if you are interested in participating

 As a first generation university graduate with a lower class background I very strongly believe in a grass-roots approach to science.
 I am very supportive of open-source.
 I think that a delta-function perspective on research is outdated in the age of model-free methods.